wjt/tsb-downloader/README.md

 Clearly this will not do.
 The idea of this script is to download your account history to a CSV file without having to dedicate a weekend to the task.

 This tool is somewhat usable but not yet finished.
-Most importantly it **cannot be used from an untrusted Internet connection as urllib does not support checking SSL certificates.**

 For bugs and todo list, see the tracker:

 https://github.com/bitplane/tsb-downloader/issues